TaitoUnited/react-native-template/README.md

 Project template for mobile app projects using React Native and Expo (via [Prebuild](https://docs.expo.dev/workflow/prebuild/)).

+## Prerequisites

+Make sure your development environment is setup and up-to-date by following this [guide](https://reactnative.dev/docs/environment-setup).

 ## Starting a new project

 After you have cloned this repo to start a new mobile app project go through the following steps to customize the template based on your project needs.